Terese and Garry separated in May 2016.

 The above scenario reaffirms the importance of why parties should swiftly deal with the financial matters which arise from the breakdown of their relationships.

-If you have separated from your partner and have not yet finalised your property settlement, you should contact one of today’s blog writers Ryan Thomas and Rebecca Lucas to obtain legal advice from a lawyer experienced in Family Law.
+If you have separated from your partner and have not yet finalised your property settlement, you should contact today’s blog writer Ryan Thomas to obtain legal advice from a lawyer experienced in Family Law.